Skip to main content

 Search Logic and Ranking

-The search implementation in SearchIndex.search follows a strict AND-based matching strategy.
-For a bookmark to appear in the results, it must contain all tokens present in the search query.
+The search method implements an AND-based matching strategy.
+For a bookmark to be returned as a result, it must contain all tokens present in the search query.

 candidate_ids: Set[str] = self._index.get(tokens[0], set()).copy()